 Snow cover varies greatly with elevation.
 On the ice caps in the park skiing is possible year round.
-At lower elevations in the valley bottoms skiing is best between early December and late March.
-During the early part of the winter Parker Ridge is closed until there is 50cm of snow cover.
+At lower elevations in the valley bottoms skiing is between early December and April.
+During the early part of the winter Parker Ridge is closed until there is 50 cm of snow cover.
 This is to protect the fragile soil and vegetation from damage by skiers and boarders.

 Parks Canada is taking action to protect woodland caribou, a species listed as threatened under the Species at Risk Act, and the habitat that is important to their survival.
 In winter, wolves travel more efficiently on packed trails or roads thus increasing their ability to access and hunt in important caribou habitat.
 On-site and research studies over the past decade have led to the understanding that managing the timing of backcountry access for winter recreation reduces the risk of predation on caribou.

 Annual delayed access to caribou habitat in the Tonquin, Maligne-Brazeau and North Boundary areas of Jasper National Park are in effect as of November 1.
 The Tonquin area reopens for winter recreation on February 16.
 All other areas reopen on March 1.
 To learn more and view detailed maps of the closures please visit www.pc.gc.ca/caribouwinteraccess.

 Parkers Ridge, Destiny Ridge and Tangle Creek (ATES Class 2)

 Churchill Slide Paths (ATES Class 2)